STUDENTS Policy

 The Board of Education may

-require any student to be examined by a physician for the purpose of determining
+require any student to be examined by a physician for the purpose of

-have the liability of transmitting the disease.
+disease or have the liability of transmitting the disease.

 The Board may also require